anuraggupta29/vehicle-speed-detection/README.md

 <li>Based on the time difference, the vehicles speed is estimated.</li>
 </ul>

-<h4>Note : A detailed version of this project aslo exists.
+<h4>Note : A detailed version of this project also exists.
 Check out my other repositories.</h4>